leftymitt/leftymitt.com/_projects/us-election-dynamics.md

 Of course, that scenario does not exist in reality.
 The people in each state support different policies and candidates, who must run on platforms defined by national political parties.
-On top of that, the demography of each state is different, and each group votes at different rates.
+On top of that, the demography of each state is different, and each group votes with variable difficulty at different rates, and majority groups can abuse the system by restricting turnout while maintaining total electoral share.
 Each state has unique preferences and a unique electoral history.

 <br>